The following is an excerpt from our ebook “The Definitive Guide to Clinical Trial Readiness.” Click here to read the ebook in its entirety.

-Readiness matters because practical staff training is the heart of the trial operation.
+Readiness matters because practical staff training is the heart of the clinical trial operation.
 Teams and sites that are better prepared are more likely to successfully recruit patients, provide better patient experiences, avoid protocol deviations, and meet deadlines.
 Clinical trial readiness is an essential part of keeping the many people who participate in clinical trials safe while ensuring the trial runs smoothly, remains in compliance, and stays within budget.

 From the sponsor’s perspective, clinical trial readiness mitigates risk – something that is increasingly important given the growing complexity of trials.
 Assessing and striving for clinical trial readiness enables project team leaders to better anticipate how their teams will perform.